From a dichotomy for images to Haagerup's inequality: Special cases and applications

 One may then wonder whether the ACP can be saved by simple means such as trying to prove that each of the differences $z^{-p}-(\pi-z)^{-p},(\pi+z)^{-p}-(2\pi-z)^{-p},\dots$ is in $\De_p$.
 However, this latter conjecture is false, even if one instead considers partial sums of these differences; e.g., the argument of the sum of the first 100 differences is $<-\frac{\pi p}2(1+3.5\times10^{-18})<-\frac{\pi p}2$ for $z=10^{-30}+10^{-6}i$ and $p=19/10$.
 Alternatively, one may try to consider $f(z)$ as the sum of the terms $z^{-p},-(\pi-z)^{-p}+(\pi+z)^{-p},-(2\pi-z)^{-p}+(2\pi+z)^{-p},\dots$; however, this simple trick does not work either, as already the term $-(\pi-z)^{-p}+(\pi+z)^{-p}$ is outside $\De_p$ e.g.\ when $z=\frac\pi4+10^{-2}i$ and $p=19/10$.

-Fortunately, the ACP can be rather easily proved using the topological dichotomy principle (DP), which -- now to disclose the motivation for this paper -- was developed specifically to address this containment concern.
+Fortunately, the ACP can be rather easily proved using the topological dichotomy principle (DP).
+Thus, the DP method can be effective in situations where no other methods seem to work.

 \begin{proof}[Proof of the ACP] Note that $\dD=\Ga_1\cup\dots\cup\Ga_5$, where (trying to keep up with the corresponding notation in \cite{naz-podk})

 this is illustrated by the picture below on the left, with a portion of $D$ near $\infty$ cut off.
 Note that $|f(z)-z^{-p}|\le(\frac\pi2)^{-p/2}(1^{-p}+2^{-p}+\cdots)<\infty$ for all $z\in D$; so, by dominated convergence, $f$ can be extended to $\DD\setminus\{0,\infty\}$ by the same formula \eqref{eq:f}; let also $f(0):=\infty$ and $f(\infty):=0$, so that $f$ is continuous on $\DD$, and non-constant and holomorphic on $D$.